 - When you upgrade to NAM 2019, all AppMon/UEM and Synthetic Classic (Gomez) data is permanently removed, including database tables and processing data.
 If this applies to you, be sure to back up all of your data before continuing with the upgrade.
 For information, see Backing up AppMon/UEM and Synthetic Classic (Gomez) data.

-- Application Health Status (AHS) reports, deprecated in favor of the Health Dashboard, are no longer rendered.
+- Application Health Status (AHS) reports are no longer rendered.
+They are deprecated in favor of the Health Dashboard.

 - The Dynatrace Mobile App will no longer connect to NAM 2019.

-- Network link data SNMP third party metrics are not available in trends.
-These feature is now deprecated and expected to be removed in a future release.
+- Network link data SNMP third-party metrics are not available in trends.
+This feature is now deprecated and expected to be removed in the future.

 - The NAM Console will no longer manage DC RUM ADS servers.

 - The Twitter section type in NAM reports is now deprecated.

 - EndaceProbe is no longer supported.

 The highlights provide insight into new capabilities in NAM 2019.
 We encourage you to try them out, using NAM as you normally do, but with attention to enhancements of interest.
 We're here to help define test scenarios if you like.
 Gain an understanding of pertinent new features, see how they will help you with your performance monitoring requirements, and help us ensure a successful NAM 2019 launch.